thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step1:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-1-1-provision-device-1-pe.png
-        title: 'Login to your ThingsBoard instance and navigate to the "Entities" section.
-Then go to the "Devices" page;'
+        title: 'Login to your ThingsBoard instance and go to the "Devices" page of the "Entities" section;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-1-1-provision-device-2-pe.png
         title: 'By default, you navigate to the device group “All”.
-Click on the "+" icon in the top right corner of the table and then select "Add new device";'
+Click on the "+" icon in the top right corner of the table and then select "Add new device" from drop-down menu;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-1-1-provision-device-3-pe.png
         title: 'Enter the device name.
 For example, "My New Device".
 No other changes are required at this time.
 Click "Add";'